 - Average True Range (ATR) is an extension of the True Range concept.

 - ATR is no upper or lower bound, hence can take any value

 - ATR is stock price specific, hence for Stock 1 ATR can be in the range of 1.2 and Stock 2 ATR could be in the range of 150

 - ATR attempts to measure the volatility situation and not really the direction of the prices

 - ATR is used to identify stop loss as well

-- If the ATR of a stock is 48, then it means that on average the stock is likely to move 48 points either ways up or down.
+- If the ATR of a stock is 48, then it means that the stock is likely to move 48 points either ways up or down on average.
 You can add this to the current day’s range to estimate the day’s range.
-For example the stock price is 1320, then the stock is likely to trade between 1320 – 48 = 1272 and 1320 + 48 = 1368
+For example, the stock price is 1320; then the stock is likely to trade between 1320 – 48 = 1272 and 1320 + 48 = 1368

-- If these SL levels are outside your risk to reward appetite, the its best to avoid such trade.
+- If these SL levels are outside your risk to reward appetite, then its best to avoid such trade.